perseas/Pyrseas/docs/dbextend.rst

 Examples
 --------

-To enhance a database called ``moviesdb`` according to the specifications in the file ``moviesbl.yaml``::
+To extend a database called ``moviesdb`` according to the specifications in the file ``moviesbl.yaml``::

-  dbenhance moviesdb moviesbl.yaml
+  dbextend moviesdb moviesbl.yaml